arthurchoung/HOTDOG/README.md

 By design, Unicode is not supported.

 Low DPI displays are preferred, since the graphics are bitmapped and fixed in size.
-The preferred aspect ratio for HOT DOG Linux is 4:3.
+The preferred aspect ratio for HOT DOG Linux is 5:4 in landscape, and 3:4 in portrait.

 HOT DOG Linux does not use Automatic Reference Counting.
 It causes problems with type-checking during compilation (it is too strict).